not-coded/NameFabric/README.md

 ## Features
 - /namehistory | Gets the past names of the specified player
 - /getuuid | Gets the uuid of the specified player
 - /getskin | Gets the current skin of the specified player
 - /getcape | Gets the current cape of the specified player

 ## Known Issues:
 - If you put anything with the same length as 32 or 36 it will cause an error in the commands.
+- Commands sometimes say "Invalid name/uuid", even though it is valid, and "An error occurred".
+- Commands sometimes cause random errors that aren't shown in chat.

 ## Credits:
 - [NameMC](https://namemc.com/capes) - Capes List